campfireunion/docs/docs/1.0/flipside/how-tos/collaboration/how-to-create-projects-for-asynchronous-collaboration.md

 # How to create projects for asynchronous collaboration

-Projects in Flipside Studio are a way of sharing assets including recordings, characters, sets, and more with a team of users so you can more efficiently work remotely and asynchronously.
+Projects in Flipside are a way of sharing assets including recordings, characters, sets, and more with a team of users so you can more efficiently work remotely and asynchronously.

 **Step 1.** Press the menu button on either controller and choose **All Projects** from the main menu.